ArekX/RestFn/docs/index.md

 authorization and authentication to handle even the most specific tasks.

+## Requirements

+This framework required PHP 7.4+ with json and mbstring extensions loaded.

 ## Installation

 To start using RestFn in your project you can require it in your